 “I don’t believe in social media.”

-It’s a phrase we often hear when showing our platform at industry events, from retail to law enforcement.
-The pervasiveness of social media has left many people disdained and disgruntled—but whether or not you “like” social media, you’re living under a behemoth rock if your organization doesn’t use it as a part of its open source threat intelligence strategy.
+It’s a phrase we often hear when showing our software at industry events, from retail to law enforcement.
+The pervasiveness of social media has left many people disdained and disgruntled—but whether or not you “like” social media, it is an important factor in any open source threat intelligence strategy.